patrickelectric/patrickelectric.github.io/static/mundaneum/post-its.md

 Things need not have happened to be true.
 Tales and dreams are the shadow-truths that will endure when more facts are dust and ashes and fogot.
 Sandman

+It’s important to draw wisdom from many different places; if we draw from only one, things become rigid and tiresome.
+Understanding others, other elements, and other nations helps us become whole.
+Iroh - Avatar